maniospas/cefc/README.md

 # CEfC

-A *call-effect-commit* schema for safe data management Python.
+A *call-effect-commit* schema for safe data management in Python.

 This a metaprogramming framework that enables the safe execution of Python code by tracking data modifications and commiting to them